 Like Warby Parker, Lensabl offers regular and designer eyewear at affordable prices.
-While this isn’t the cheapest eyewear retailer, prices are comparable to Warby Parker.
+While this isn’t the cheapest eyewear retailer, prices are comparable to Warby Parker, though some frames are totally free with a lens purchase.
 Plus, in terms of lens upgrades, Lensabl has more selection than the competition.

 Single-vision prescription with frames and lenses start at $97, and progressives start at $197.
 You can also find designer frames from brands like Toms and Grey Ant, but those generally cost around $200 to $250.
 Additionally, bifocals aren’t an option for most frame types and are usually only available in premium brands, not the $97 starter prescriptions.